crystal-bit/triple-triad-godot/README.md

 ## How to run the game

-You can download a prebuilt executable:
+You can download a prebuilt executable for Windows/OSX/Linux from the [release page](https://github.com/crystal-bit/triple-triad-godot/releases/latest)

-- Windows:
-- OSX:
-- Linux:

 Or you can: